A guide to using the Serial Driver

 Note that this driver differs from the Generic Serial Driver that is currently only available for the Tulip I/O Gateway and Edge IO.

-This driver is only available for the Windows-based Tulip Player and is disabled by default.
-To have this driver made available on your Tulip account, reach out to your Account Representative.
+This driver is only available for the Windows-based Tulip Player and is enabled by default.

 The driver supports the following functions: